riturajsingh2015/DeepRL/README.md

 At every timestamp the agent takes an action on the environment based on the epsilon-greedy method and stores and transitions into the replay buffer as described.
 Then it samples a subset of information from this replay memory to train the Q-network inturn reducing the loss function of the network.
 We repeat this setup for a number of episodes until the agent is sufficiently trained showing an increase in its cumulative rewards.

-## Reinforce Policy Gradient
-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXxXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXx

-## Description about the Repository

-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXx